nanvel/blog/2016/06/business-terms.md

 [TOC]

+## Amara's Law

+> We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.
+>
+> Roy Amara

 ## An enterpreneur

 > An individual who can walk into chaos and create order, someone who can invent, connect, create and make thing happen.